Solar-network/docs/docs/core/transactions/lifecycle.md

 ### 1. Create and Sign Transaction Locally

 Transactions are generated and signed locally with one of many available [SDK libraries](/sdk/documentation).
-Locally generated and signed transactions are sent as a [POST request](/api/public-rest-api/endpoints/transactions) with transaction data to the Core Server node.
+Locally generated and signed transactions are sent as a [POST request](/api/public-rest-api/endpoints/transactions) with transaction data to a Core network node.

-> 🛑 **DANGER** - Core Server (node) will accept a valid transaction, signed with a valid signature from a private key.
-Make sure you invoke the SDK builder's **sign** method on your transaction object using the sender's private key.
+> 🛑 **DANGER** - Core will not accept transactions that are not signed.
+Make sure to invoke the SDK builder's **sign** method on your transaction object using the sender's private key.

 ![](/core/assets/send_to_node.png)

 ### 2. Receive and Validate Transaction on The Core Server

-Transactions are received at the POST transactions endpoint of the Public API.
+Transactions are received at the POST `/api/transactions` endpoint of the Public API.
 From there all requests are first validated by the API endpoint schema.
 Each endpoint schema defines the structure that requests should conform to.

 **Transaction flow in short:**

-1. Transaction Payload is received at the Core Server ([Public API Endpoint](/api/public-rest-api/endpoints/intro))
+1. The transaction payload is received by Core ([Public API Endpoint](/api/public-rest-api/endpoints/intro))
-2. API Handler validates schema and sends transaction to the [TransactionProcessor](https://github.com/Solar-network/core/blob/75e3aa11e3466956fc7a860671bd4dd870a9d9fa/packages/pool/src/processor.ts)
+2. The API Handler validates the payload's schema and sends the transaction to the [TransactionProcessor](https://github.com/Solar-network/core/blob/75e3aa11e3466956fc7a860671bd4dd870a9d9fa/packages/pool/src/processor.ts)
-3. TransactionProcessor performs additional transaction payload checks in relation to the blockchain protocol.
-If all check are valid, transaction is added to the Transaction Pool
+3. The transaction processor performs additional payload checks and, if valid, the transaction is added to the pool

-> ✅ **SUCCESS** - All Client SDKs already create API requests to conform to this standard, so following the [SDK guidelines](/sdk/guidelines/crypto) will typically result in your transaction passing validation.
+> ✅ **SUCCESS** - All Client SDKs already create API requests to conform to this standard, so following the [SDK guidelines](/sdk/guidelines/crypto) will typically result in the transaction passing validation.

 Notably, no blockchain-level validation occurs at this earliest stage in the transaction lifecycle.
-Request validation ensures that your POST request can be understood by the network, not that the data it contains represents a valid transaction.
-This task falls to the next class to handle transaction requests: the [TransactionProcessor](https://github.com/Solar-network/core/blob/75e3aa11e3466956fc7a860671bd4dd870a9d9fa/packages/pool/src/processor.ts) from the `core-transaction-pool` package.
+Request validation only ensures that the POST request can be understood by the network and does not validate the transaction itself.
+This task falls to the next class to handle transaction requests: the [TransactionProcessor](https://github.com/Solar-network/core/blob/75e3aa11e3466956fc7a860671bd4dd870a9d9fa/packages/pool/src/processor.ts) from Core's `pool` package.

 Assuming validation is successful, the posted transactions are processed by the request handler, which passes the data to the TransactionProcessor for validation.